Clash Royale: Initial development and release

 Clash Royale was soft-launched in Canada, Hong Kong, Australia, Sweden, Norway, Denmark, Iceland, Finland, and New Zealand for iOS on January 4, 2016.
 It was soft-launched on Android for those same countries on February 16, 2016.
 Both platforms received a global release on March 2, 2016.
-The game launched for PC globally on October 22, 2023, during the roll-out of Google Play Games' PC beta launch.
+Upon its release, Clash Royale became the most downloaded and top-grossing app on the U.S. iOS App Store.
+The game launched for PC globally on October 22, 2023, during the rollout of Google Play Games's PC beta launch.